“We don’t interview our applicants. We hire them soon after evaluating their CV or resume.”

 Therefore, always make sure you research the company before applying, especially if you’re scrolling through our list of the best science jobs in the US.

-Interviews last longer than a couple of minutes, but beware that your interviewer could be observing your every move, listening to the tone of your voice, observing if you’re smiling or not, to conclude on your likability.
+Interviews last longer than a couple of minutes, but beware that your interviewer could be observing your every move, listening to the tone of your voice, observing if you’re smiling or not, and more to conclude on your likability.

 (Work Pac Group)